Code-Institute-Submissions/pal772-Mem-Game/README.md

 <br>

- The content is presented on a single page that display's car images depending on the user action.
-The <b>Primary goal</b> Is to get the user's visual attention, for them to concentrate and focus. <b>The secondary objective</b> Is to entertain the user during the game.
+ The content is presented on a single page that display's car images depending on the user's action.<br>The <b>Primary goal</b> is to get the user's visual attention, for them to concentrate and focus.<br>The<b> secondary objective</b> is to entertain the user during the game.
 With this in mind the website's design provides visual images of cars.

  To achieve the games intension, I implemented following features: